- About Yuanyao

 2. Methods of restraining electrostatic

-(1) Inhibit the generation of electrostatic: Since the source of electrostatic is friction or separation between objects, these effects should be suppressed as much as possible.
+(1) Inhibit the generation of electrostatic in the operation of thermal shock test equipment: Since the source of electrostatic is friction or separation between objects, these effects should be suppressed as much as possible.
 For example, in operations such as liquid pipeline transportation, dust air transportation or plastic extrusion, the best way is to reduce the speed.
 In fact, this will affect work efficiency.
 The safe flow velocity of petroleum is below 1m/s.
 Electrostatic differs in charge or polarity due to different substances.
 Therefore, a feasible measure is to avoid using insulators which are easy to charge, and use materials that are difficult to generate electrostatic by combining them.

 (2) Promote leakage of electric charges: In disaster countermeasures, the easiest way is ground connection.
 This method is to make the generated charge quickly disappear to the earth through the metal conductor.
 However, with this method, if the charged body is conductive, it can be easily eliminated, while the plastic, chemical fiber, petroleum and other insulators have little effect because the charge of the charged part is difficult to move.